 Among notable achievements Gadino has received in his lifetime include an award from The Hollywood Reporter for his work on prominent movie posters.
 He almost garnered the top honors in the Art Renewal Center’s 2009 Annual International Competition.

-Gadino has created album covers for various artists, posters for Broadway plays, and collectibles for the Bradford Exchange and Franklin Mint featuring scenes from major motion pictures.
+Gadino has created album covers for various artists, posters for Broadway plays, and collectibles plates for the Bradford Exchange and Franklin Mint featuring scenes from major motion pictures.

 Many prestigious publications have shown his work.
 They include: Communication Art’s “Illustration Annual 50,” for which he won an Award of Excellence; “Society of Illustrators Annual 43”; “Direct Art Magazine Volume 14: Aphrodisia II – The Art of the Female Form”; “Treasures from the Permanent Collection of the Leslie Lohman Foundation” – All Saints Press; “Powerfully Beautiful” – Firehouse Studio Publication; “Dirty Little Drawings”; and “Stripped,” published by Bruno Gmunder.

 Gadino is still incredibly active in the art field.
 He now works digitally to design images as a romance novel cover artist.

 Gadino also accepts portrait commissions.
 One can find his work in the collections of celebrities such as George Lucas, Clint Eastwood, and many prominent New York City families.